Totally Symmetric Quasigroups of Order 16

 \subsection{Procedural Summary}

 Viewing a totally symmetric quasigroup as a Latin square, or, equivalently, as being represented by its Cayley table, the entries along the main diagonal are of precisely two types -- those for which $xx = x$ (i.e.\ idempotent elements) and those for which this is not the case.
-In \cite{baileyenum} Rosemary Bailey presented criteria constraining the quantity of each type of diagonal entry based on the order $n$ of the quasigroup, and further described a procedure for constructing directed graphs for each permissible configuration of the diagonal.
-The software developed to enumerate quasigroups for this paper begins by constructing these ``Bailey graphs;'' for $n=16$ there are 980 distinct, non-isomorphic Bailey graphs: 901 with one idempotent element, 77 with 4 idempotent elements, and 2 with 7 idempotent elements.
+In \cite{baileyenum}, Rosemary Bailey presented criteria constraining the quantity of each type of diagonal entry based on the order $n$ of the quasigroup, and further described a procedure for constructing directed graphs for each permissible configuration of the diagonal.
+The software developed to enumerate quasigroups for this paper begins by constructing these ``Bailey graphs''; for $n=16$ there are 980 distinct, non-isomorphic Bailey graphs: 901 with one idempotent element, 77 with four idempotent elements, and 2 with seven idempotent elements.
 These correspond to 980 starting configurations, each with a distinct, non-isomorphic arrangement of the elements on the diagonal, and -- in deference to the magnitude of the problem -- each is processed separately, with the results recorded and ultimately combined.

 The fundamental process amounts to constructing totally symmetric quasigroups (by building their Cayley tables) and then checking completed instances for isomorphism to quasigroups already constructed.
-In \cite{mckaywanless} McKay and Wanless describe a technique for extending a Bailey graph to a directed graph that completely describes the quasigroup; this we do, allowing us to use the \verb|nauty| graph automorphism software \cite{nauty} to test for isomorphism.
+In \cite{mckaywanless}, McKay and Wanless describe a technique for extending a Bailey graph to a directed graph that completely describes the quasigroup; we employ this technique, allowing us to use the \verb|nauty| graph automorphism software \cite{nauty} to test for isomorphism.